-Initial Hire.

-All faculty and Non-Faculty Exempt employees are required to complete a Conflict-of-Interest disclosure statement.
-This disclosure statement will be sent to new employees via a program called Form site.
+- Initial Hire.
+All faculty and Non-Faculty Exempt employees are required to complete a Conflict of Interest disclosure statement.
+This disclosure statement will be sent to new employees via a program called Formsite.
 Employees are prompted to answer specific questions.
 If no significant financial interests exist, then no further action is necessary unless a change in situation occurs.
-If a significant financial interest does exist, appropriate administrative level staff will review and determine if the conflict is allowed or if the employee must sever ties to retain USD employment.

-Routine annual disclosure.

-All faculty, Non-Faculty Exempt, and specific CSA employees are required to complete a Conflict-of-Interest form annually to comply with Board Policy No. 4:32 (Investigator Financial Disclosure) and Board Policy 4:35.
-Human Resources will distribute Conflict of Interest disclosure forms annually using a program called Form site.
+If a significant financial interest does exist, appropriate administrative level staff will review and determine if the conflict is allowed or if the employee must sever ties to retain USD employment. - Routine annual disclosure.
+All faculty, Non-Faculty Exempt, and specific CSA employees are required to complete a Conflict of Interest form annually to comply with Board Policy No. 4:32 (Investigator Financial Disclosure) and Board Policy 4:35.
+Human Resources will distribute Conflict of Interest disclosure forms annually using a program called Formsite.
 Employees are prompted to answer specific questions.
-Steps outlines in paragraph 1 above then proceed.
+Steps outlines in paragraph 1 above then proceed. - 3.
 Disclosure upon submission of proposal for external funding.
 When submitting a proposal for external funding, investigators are required to disclose significant financial interests that may reasonably be thought to influence objectivity in the proposed research.
-The USD Proposal Routing & Authorization Form checklist asks for conflicts of interest, and if "Yes" is checked and a valid form is not already on file, the investigator will be asked to complete the Conflict-of-Interest disclosure statement.
+The USD Proposal Routing & Authorization Form checklist asks for conflicts of interest, and if "Yes" is checked and a valid form is not already on file, the investigator will be asked to complete the Conflict of Interest disclosure statement. - 4.
 Disclosure upon submission of proposal for Institutional Review Board (IRB) approval.
 When submitting a proposal for IRB approval, investigators are required to disclose significant financial interests that may be affected by the conduct or the outcome of the proposed research.
-The IRB application asks for conflicts of interest, and if "Yes" is checked the investigator will be asked to complete a

-Conflict-of-Interest disclosure form.
-The IRB will then follow the University of South Dakota Institutional Review Boards Standard Operating Procedures set out in 801-SOP Conflict of Interest (Investigator).
+The IRB application asks for conflicts of interest, and if "Yes" is checked the investigator will be asked to complete a Conflict of Interest disclosure form.
+The IRB will then follow the University of South Dakota Institutional Review Boards Standard Operating Procedures set out in 801-SOP Conflict of Interest (Investigator). - 5.
 Disclosure upon change in financial interests.

-If an investigator or employee's financial status changes to create a new or potential conflict of interest, the individual will be asked to complete a Conflictof-Interest disclosure statement
+If an investigator's or employee's financial status changes so as to create a new or potential conflict of interest, the individual will be asked to complete a Conflict of Interest disclosure statement - 6.
 Review of disclosures.

-The vice president for research (or designee) will review disclosure statements in which a financial conflict of interest is reported
+The vice president for research (or designee) will review disclosure statements in which a financial conflict of interest is reported be a conflict, disclosures are filed in the Office of Research and Sponsored Programs.
+For those cases in which there is a real or perceived conflict, the vice president for research will ask the researcher to complete a Conflict of Interest disclosure statement.

 Checklists on Proposal Routing & Authorization Forms will be reviewed by the vice president for research or designee for conflicts of interest.
-For those situations in which there is unlikely to be a conflict, disclosures are filed in the Office of Research and Sponsored Programs.
-For those cases in which there is a real or perceived conflict, the vice president for research will ask the researcher to complete a Conflict-of-Interest disclosure statement.
+For those situations in which there is unlikely to